danrongLi/coreset_based_log_reg/README.md

 ## Coreset-Based Logistic Regression

 In this project, we utilize a **coreset** approach to perform **Logistic Regression** efficiently on large datasets.
 Instead of running logistic regression on the entire dataset, we uniformly sample a subset of rows (the "coreset") from the original data matrix.
-This coreset is a smaller, representative subset that preserves the essential characteristics of the full dataset, ensuring that the **log loss is approximately preserved** when training on the coreset.
+This coreset is a smaller representative subset that preserves the essential characteristics of the full dataset, ensuring that the **log loss is approximately preserved** when training on the coreset.

 ### Why Use a Coreset?
 By reducing the dataset size while maintaining its essential structure, we achieve faster computation with minimal loss in accuracy.
 This approach is especially useful for large-scale data, where directly training on the full dataset may be computationally prohibitive.